Updated: April 16, 2025

 {marketing}

-Breaking down key HTML elements
+3. Breaking down key HTML elements

 Here are the crucial HTML tags, explained in the context of email signatures:

-• alt: Alternative text (important for accessibility)
+- alt – alternative text (important for accessibility)

-• <br /> – A single line break.
+- <br /> – line break

 For more details on design challenges, see Signature Design: General Guidelines.